Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • The job is available to US workers

-• No quailed US worker is available to fill the position, and a foreign worker is needed.
+• No qualified US worker is available to fill the position, and a foreign worker is required.

-• The salary follows prevailing pay in the industry.
+• The salary aligns with prevailing pay in the industry.

 Once you’re enrolled, they can then file Form I-140 to start the application process.
 They’ll also pay all applicable fees.
-You only have to provide any information or document they request.
-Afterwards, you wait for your priority date.
+You will have to provide any information or documents they request.
+Afterwards, you await a priority date.

-Your priority date becomes “current” once there’s an open spot in the visa bulletin.
-Next, you have to go for an interview and biometrics service if applicable.
+Your priority date becomes “current” once there’s an open slot in the visa bulletin.
+Next, you have to go for an interview and, if applicable, a biometrics appointment.

 Self-Petition (EB2C)

-The EB2C doesn’t require PERM enrolment.
-You can start with filing Form I-140.
-This form is available on the official USCIS website for you to download.
+The EB-2C doesn’t require PERM enrolment.
+You can start by filing Form I-140.
+This form is available on the official USCIS website for download.
 Complete all sections and sign the form.
 File it according to the current address on the USCIS website.

 Before filing, you must pay your filing fee.
 You’ll get a receipt notice from the USCIS to confirm that they received your petition.
-Afterwards, you wait for your interview date.
+Afterwards, you wait for an interview date.

-If you’re already in the US on a different visa, you have to file Form I-485 to adjust your status.
+If you’re already in the US on a different visa, you must file Form I-485 to adjust your status.

-But if you are outside the US, you will need to undergo consular processing at a US embassy or consulate, where you will obtain an immigrant visa to travel to the US.
-Also, if you have family members to bring along, they will also need to obtain a visa through the same consular processing.
+If you are outside the US, you will need to undergo consular processing at a US embassy or consulate, where you will obtain an immigrant visa to travel to the US.
+Also, if you have family members planning to live with you in the US, they must obtain a visa through the same consular visa process here.

 What are the fees?

-The required fees for EB2 application may vary, depending on each applicant’s specific situation.
-This is because your current location and choice to use certain optional services may determine the exact amount you will spend.
+The required fees for an EB-2 visa application may vary, depending on each foreign national’s specific situation.
+Your current location and choice to use certain optional services may determine the exact amount you will spend.
 However, the following fees are generally applied.

 • Form DS-260 filing fee: $325 (if you are undergoing consular processing).